basho/estuary/README.md

 [![Build Status](https://travis-ci.org/Adron/estuary.png)](https://travis-ci.org/Adron/estuary)
 Estuary Definition:
 ---
-An [estuary](http://en.wikipedia.org/wiki/Estuary) estuary is a partly enclosed coastal body of brackish water with one or more rivers or streams flowing into it, and with a free connection to the open sea.
+An [estuary](http://en.wikipedia.org/wiki/Estuary) is a partly enclosed coastal body of brackish water with one or more rivers or streams flowing into it, and with a free connection to the open sea.
 Estuaries form a transition zone between river environments and maritime environments and are subject to both marine influences, such as tides, waves, and the influx of saline water; and riverine influences, such as flows of fresh water and sediment.
 The inflows of both sea water and